 Democrats have made sure that Americans are angry.
-Despite their open-armed populism, they have excluded the middle class from the benefits of the targeted spending passed off as a recovery stalled by the Republicans.
-The strategy has numerous advantages.
+Despite their open-armed populism, they have excluded the middle class from the benefits of the targeted spending passed off as a recovery.
+The strategy has its advantages.
 Democrats have successfully sold big government dependence and instilled fear in the middle class by keeping the number of unemployed at record levels.
 They have managed to maintain support for an agenda they claim will save us from exactly the type of recklessness the president is selling on the campaign trail.
 Special interests have been kept on the back burner, waiting for everything from gay marriage to legalizing illegal immigrants.
 All they have to do is offer their dollars and votes one more time.

 The president has shamelessly repackaged his failures for resale to the middle class: